Employer branding for optimal positioning in the job market

 A strategic employer branding campaign is what got MS Mode recognised as an attractive employer again.
 Everything in the campaign needed to be right; the message, the moment, the medium.
 The new, fresh imagery gave the impression that MS Mode was once again a healthy business, and compelling copy conveyed the brand’s fun, friendly side.
 Combined with the right reach, all this led to the recruitment of many new, enthusiastic and, most importantly, good MS Mode staff.

-Employer branding campaign by Adver-Online
+Employer branding by Adver-Online

 Come in top of potential candidates’ wish lists.